alaudet/raspi-sump/README.md

 For more information see [Issue 7](https://github.com/alaudet/raspi-sump/issues/7).

 # QUICK INSTALL

-## Python 3 Recommended for Raspbian Jessie and Stretch

 Install the pip package manager (if not present on your pi).